The essentials to starting your market stall business

 What is liability insurance?

-Public liability insurance is designed to protect your business against claims resulting from injuries that occur as result of your business activities.
+Public Liability Insurance is designed to protect You and your business against claims resulting from injuries or property damage that occur as result of your Stall Holder/business activities.

-Small business owners have a responsibility for the safety of their customers, employees, suppliers and the community; as well as third party property.
+Market stall business owners have a responsibility for the safety of their customers, employees, suppliers and the community, as well as third party property.

-Products liability gives protection against financial loss arising from the legal liability incurred by an insured entity, because of injury or damage resulting from the use of a covered product.
-For those selling goods to the public, this is an invaluable and compulsory investment.
+Products Liability gives protection against financial loss arising from the legal liability incurred by an insured entity, because of injury or damage resulting from the the covered product.
+In other words, Personal Injury and Property Damage arising from the Products you sell.
+For those selling goods, this is an invaluable and compulsory investment.